JIBINJJOHNY/exploregermany/README.md

 - **Database Deployment**: The database is hosted on Heroku using PostgreSQL.
 Heroku provides a managed PostgreSQL database for this application.

+For any documentation pertaining to deployment, please refer to the [DEPLOYMENT.md](DEPLOYMENT.md) file.

 ---

 ## Credits